 Dominique de Villepin, French foreign minister, emerged as one of the most outspoken critics of President Bush's pursuit of war in Iraq.
 He earned rare applause at a UN Security Council meeting in February, when he urged council members to give weapons inspectors and diplomacy more time.
 "No one can say today that the path of war would be shorter than the path of inspections.
 No one can claim either that it might lead to a safer, more just, and more stable world," he said.
 He infuriated many in the Bush administration, who considered his protestations inflexible and arrogant.

-Tommy Franks, the commander of allied forces in the Persian Gulf, directed the war in Iraq from the high-tech U.S. Central Command (Centcom) near Doha, Qatar.
+, directed the war in Iraq from the high-tech U.S. Central Command (Centcom) near Doha, Qatar.
 President Bush called on the four-star army general in early 2002 to begin planning the ouster of Saddam Hussein.
 He worked closely with Defense Secretary Donald Rumsfeld throughout 2002 and during the 2003 offensive, aimed at removing Saddam Hussein from power and destroying Iraq's cache of weapons of mass destruction.
-Franks retired in July and was succeeded by John Abizaid.
+Franks retired in July and was succeeded by John Abizaid

 Stephen Hadley, deputy national security adviser, took some of the blame in July for the unsubstantiated claim in President Bush's State of the Union address that Iraq had attempted to buy uranium from Niger.
 Bush used the information to push for a preemptive attack in Iraq.
 The CIA had warned Hadley twice in October 2002 that intelligence did not back up the claim.